 Market Snoop: Spitalfields Antique Market.
 I love this particular market because the stalls look amazing with outstanding displays.
-It’s also under the cover of the Victorian market hall roof, they have toilets on site and fantastic food stands dotted around.
+It’s also under cover of the Victorian market hall roof, they have toilets on-site, and fantastic food stands dotted around.
 If you want to buy something old and beautiful head down to Old Spitalfields Market where you will find the Spitalfields Antique Market hosted on Thursdays.

 Well Presented Stall

 As this is a market, you’ll never know what you might find which keeps things interesting.
 I bought myself a metal heart with wings a few weeks ago, and it’s now hanging on my kitchen wall.
 I didn’t intend to buy anything that day, I saw it and just had to have it.
 Getting it home on the bus was a challenge but it was well worth all those people I annoyed in the process!

 I’ll list a few items I spotted on my last visit to the market which will give you an idea of what to expect.
 Brown glass and transparent apothecary-style bottles were plentiful.
 Some looked original while others are reproductions.
 A few were labelled with pharmaceutical sounding names, and I have no clue what they meant.
 These apothecary bottles are great for adding decorative interest in your bathroom.

 Vintage cameras from Polaroids to folding varieties can be found.
 These are of interest to photography enthusiasts and anyone wanting to a beautiful object to exhibit on a shelf in their study.